Blackboard (Faculty) - Tests, Surveys, and Pools: Deploy Test in Content Area

 Test Availability Exception

 This area is used to override the above settings for individual students or groups.
-This is where you identify students who need extra time to take a test due to DSS polices, or for student that have to retake a test.
+This is where you identify students who need extra time to take a test for accessibility reasons, or for student that needs to retake a test or take it at a different time.

-The Due Date will trigger notifications in the Planner area and will mark submissions as "Late" in the Grade Center.
-This has nothing to do with the adaptive release dates and times in the "Test Availability" section.
-However, checking the box "Do not allow student to start Test..." will make the test unavailable no matter what settings are set in the "Test Availability" or "Test Availability Exception" sections.
+The Due Date will trigger notifications for students and will mark submissions as "Late" in the Grade Center, if you allow late submission.
+Checking the box "Do not allow students to start test..." will make the test unavailable after the due date, no matter what settings are set in the "Test Availability" or "Test Availability Exception" sections.
+If you use Display After and Display Until dates, you do not need to select the "Do not allow students to start test..." stetting.

 Accept the defaults in this section.